SrijanCherupally/rocketPredictor/README.md

 - Switch between Imperial and Metric units
 - See recent flights and your full flight history
 - Get weight suggestions based on previous flights
-- Compare simple and weather-aware predictions
+- Compare simple and weather-aware predictions with confidence intervals
+- View descent time predictions based on flight conditions
 - Review prediction accuracy and sample size
+- Explore insights dashboard with flight trends and variable impact analysis
 - Export your flights as a JSON backup
 - Keep the same account updated on multiple devices